The Art of a Great First Impression: 12 Steps to Creating an Onboarding Email Sequence

 Once you’re done onboarding your students, why not invite them to check out your other courses too?

 So that’s how you create an effective onboarding email sequence inside FluentCRM.
-You can utilize other automation features of FluentCRM to get the most out of your email sequence as we have done for this automation!
+You can utilize other automation features of FluentCRM to get the most out of your email sequence, as we have done for this automation!

 Conclusion

 While onboarding users and turning them into repeat customers is hard, it gets way easier with a decent onboarding email sequence.
-If you still don’t feel the urge to put effort into building and creating an onboarding email sequence, you are lacking behind by the day.
+If you still don’t feel the urge to put effort into building and creating an onboarding email sequence, you are falling behind by the day.

 We hope you found this blog enlightening enough to create your own onboarding email sequence.
 Don’t forget to let us know if you get confused at any stage of your Email sequence.